lozzd/FITB/README.md

     * errors - Errors/sec in and out, and discards/sec in and out
     * mcastpkts - Multicast packets/sec, in and out.
     * bcastpkts - Broadcast packets/sec, in and out
+* Optional: altgraphtypes - An array of the type of graphs that are not interface stats for this switch
+    * cpu1minrev - 1 min cpu average
+    * memfree -  how much memory is left free
+    * temp - chassis temp or exhaust temp of your switch

 ## Setting up polling